![]() |

 The excellent cinematography conveys the desolation of the pampa, but

-also warmly captures the Kolla people singing, dancing and farming.
+also warmly captures the Qolla people singing, dancing and farming.

 The film seems to validate the Inca saying, "El hombre es tierra que anda":